dolmagrg123/my_banking_app/README.md

 ### The "STEPS" taken (and why each was necessary/important)

-1. ### <u> This step was necessary to copy the code into our github.
-Using fork would be faster but it will show that the code has been take from the Kura Labs account and this method helps to make sure that the code is owned by us. </u>
+1. ### <u> This step was necessary to copy the code into our GitHub.
+Using fork would be faster but it will show that the code has been take from the Kura Labs account and this method helps to make sure that the code is owned by us.
+GitHub is a critical tool for collaboration for software development.
+GitHub uses git for version control.  </u>

 Using git to clone the project repo into local and pushing it to personal github